Bio and Artist Statement

 DONNA CATOTTI b.
 1950, Bennington, VT

 I have been intrigued with the artistic value of the human form since I was a young child, regularly admiring William Adolphe Bouguereau’s classical painting, “Nymphs and Satyr”, at the Sterling Clark Museum in my father’s hometown in Massachusetts.
 This large intoxicating painting mesmerized me, and I, a paint-by-number kid, wished I could paint like that.
 I have never lost my fascination with this particular artist, nor with the portrait/figure genre.
+In 1963, my family moved to Gainesville, Florida, and I experimented with my left over paint-by-number oils in school.

 Haines is one of the prettiest places on the planet and is where my artist and luthier husband, Rob Goldberg and I have chosen to handcraft our home, studios, and gardens from the forest, surrounded by mountains, ocean, and inspiration.
 We both love wilderness trips and travel.
-Our two boys were adopted from Bulgaria; we have studied the language and traveled there many times.
+Our two boys were adopted from Bulgaria; we studied the language and traveled there many times.

 I think the need to create is something inherent in an artist’s personality.
 Standing at the easel, I work to please only myself, not an easy task.
 In each of my figurative works, my hope as an artist is to portray some depth of human character and emotion that transcends the individual portrayed.
 When others viewing my work find meaning, pleasure, or inspiration to take away with them, then I have succeeded in my efforts.